Gastroesophageal reflux disease: Medications

 The primary medications used for GERD are proton-pump inhibitors, H_{2} receptor blockers and antacids with or without alginic acid.
 The use of acid suppression therapy is a common response to GERD symptoms and many people get more of this kind of treatment than their case merits.
 The overuse of acid suppression is a problem because of the side effects and costs.

 Proton-pump inhibitors

 Proton-pump inhibitors (PPIs), such as omeprazole, are the most effective, followed by H_{2} receptor blockers.
-If a once-daily PPI is only partially effective they may be used twice a day.
-They should be taken one half to one hour before a meal.
+If a once-daily PPI is only partially effective, it may be used twice a day.
+They should be taken one-half to one hour before a meal.
 There is no significant difference between PPIs.
 When these medications are used long-term, the lowest effective dose should be taken.
 They may also be taken only when symptoms occur in those with frequent problems.
 H_{2} receptor blockers lead to roughly a 40% improvement.